 When a licensed user signs in to a device that meets requirements using the Azure AD credentials associated with a Windows 10 Enterprise E3 or E5 license, the operating system turns from Windows 10 Pro to Windows 10 Enterprise and all the appropriate Windows 10 Enterprise features are unlocked.
 When a user’s subscription expires or is transferred to another user, the Windows 10 Enterprise device reverts seamlessly to Windows 10 Pro edition, after a grace period of up to 90 days.

-Scenario #1: Using KMS for activation, just purchased Windows 10 Enterprise E3 or E5 subscriptions (or for some reason have had an E3 or E5 subscription for a while but haven’t yet deployed Windows 10 Enterprise), and you are using Windows 10 1607 or above.
+Scenario #1: You are using Windows 10 1803 or above, and just purchased Windows 10 Enterprise E3 or E5 subscriptions (or have had an E3 or E5 subscription for a while but haven’t yet deployed Windows 10 Enterprise).

-All you need to do to change all of your Windows 10 Pro devices to Windows 10 Enterprise is to run this command on each computer:
+To change all of your Windows 10 Pro devices to Windows 10 Enterprise, run the following command on each computer:

 cscript.exe c:\windows\system32\slmgr.vbs /ipk NPPR9-FWDCX-D2C8J-H872K-2YT43